The dark haired boy looked over her smiling, "mom, you never win."

 Mary sat down the sundae, running a hand over his shoulder with a smile.
 Lisa passed over the bills quietly as he read.
 Letting her eyes roam the room, she spotted the few customers.

 Lisa watched as he walked through the parking lot.
 Then getting into a black pick-up truck.
 A small glance back to the diner.
 He offered a small smile that made the side-lip piercing reflected the light and a wink before reversing out.

-Just as the mystery-man pulled out, Jason's car pulled in.
+Just as the mystery-man pulled out, Thomas' car pulled in.
 "Your father is here."